 While it may seem logical to assume that without a strong kick, a swimmer should adopt the shoulder-driven freestyle technique, it doesn’t work well for everyone in that category (which includes most triathletes).
 Some cannot handle the aerobic requirements of the higher stroke rate and end up exhausting themselves trying to keep it up.
 The amount of training and fitness level of the athlete can therefore influence the decision of which technique to use.

 The best advice I can give is to learn how to swim freestyle using both techniques, even hybrid if you want to.
 Then do sets using all techniques, testing your workout times and heart rates with each one, to see which works better for you.
 If shoulder-driven freestyle seems to be faster, but tires you out too much, you may simply need to train more to reach your goals.
 Sustaining a higher stroke rate in freestyle requires time and commitment to achieve.
-It’s also well worth using a tempo trainer in training to help you get used to different stroke rates.
+It’s also well worth using a tempo trainer, like this one from Finis, in training to help you get used to different stroke rates when swimming.

 Whichever technique works best, the fundamentals of reducing frontal drag, maximizing propulsion and conforming to the law of inertia must also be considered important strategies for your continued stroke rate improvement.